grzegorzjudas/simple-api/README.md

 All modules are in fact, definitions of a *Module* class, but in different *namespace*.
 This namespace needs to be provided first, in order for the module to load correctly.
 The module itself needs to implement default module interface *\MInterface*, and can, but is not required to, inherit from *\MBase*, which is a default module class.

-> *\MBase* object provides most of the API functionality that can be used in modules, along with providing it with HTTP method used, URL parameters and a list of usability functions.
+> *\MBase* object provides most of the API functionality that can be used in modules, along with providing it with HTTP method used, URL parameters and a set of usable functions.
 >
 > If not used, *Module* object properties, shown above, will not exist.